 Make sure your passport is up-to-date (and will not expire any time in the next year), or apply for a passport.
 Obviously, our semester programs in Washington D.C. does not require you to have a passport.

-After you click on the Calvin College Horizons link, use your Calvin username and password to log in when prompted.
+After you click on the Calvin University Horizons link, use your Calvin username and password to log in when prompted.
 You can search the various programs Calvin offers and then apply for one or more programs by first clicking on the "Apply For" button on the far right.
 The software will guide you through the application process.

 Demographic Information (this will fill in automatically in your profile): Name, email, phone, major, year in school, etc.